osteel/laravel-sail-extended/README.md

 # Laravel Sail Extended

-This repository accompanies the following blog post: [You don't need Laravel Sail](https://tech.osteel.me/posts/you-dont-need-laravel-sail "You don't need Laravel Sail").
+This repository accompanies the following blog post: [A complete guide to Laravel Sail](https://tech.osteel.me/posts/you-dont-need-laravel-sail "A complete guide to Laravel Sail").

 It shows how to extend [Laravel Sail](https://laravel.com/docs/sail) in three different ways: